-The 2013 Regulations state that HWBs are required to consult on a draft of their PNA during its development and this consultation must last for a minimum of 60 days.
+The 2013 Regulations state that HWBs are required to consult on a draft of their PNA during its development (PART 2 regulation 8) and this consultation must last for a minimum of 60 days.
+The minimum 60 day consultation starts on the day that the list of consultees are served with a draft.
+For the purposes of paragraph 4 of regulation 8, a person is to be treated as served with a draft if that person is notified by the HWB of the address of a website on which the draft is available and is to remain available (except due to accident or unforeseen circumstances) throughout the period for making responses to the consultation.
 Regulation 8 lists those persons who must receive a copy of the draft PNA and be consulted on it - for a list of these local stakeholders and organisations please see Appendix 3.

-Hartlepool HWB undertook formal consultation on the draft PNA commencing 15th November 2017.
-Existing LA processes, plus circulation of the notification of the consultation to pharmacies via PharmOutcomes®, were used to raise awareness of the consultation process, availability of copies of the PNA and the consultation reply form.
-To guide consultation responses, a standard set of questions were used based on those developed in 2014 by the TVPHSS, again adapted for Hartlepool in 2017.
+Hartlepool HWB will carry out formal consultation on the draft PNA commencing mid-November 2017.
+Existing LA processes, plus circulation of the notification of the consultation to pharmacies via PharmOutcomes®, will be used to raise awareness of the consultation process, availability of copies of the PNA and the consultation reply form.
+To guide consultation responses, a standard set of questions will be used based on those developed in 2014 by the TVPHSS, again adapted for Hartlepool in 2017.

 HWBs are also required to publish a report on the consultation in their PNA, including analysis of the consultation responses and reasons for acting or otherwise upon any issues raised.
-A brief summary of the key outcomes of the consultation are included in section 8.6.2 of the final document, with a copy of the consultation questions and the consultation report included as Appendix 3.
+A brief summary of the key outcomes of the consultation will therefore be included in section 8.6.2 of the final document, with a blank copy of the consultation questions and the consultation report included as Appendix 3.